 Every year, 4 in 10 Americans will set foot in an emergency room.
 Given the high volume and fast pace, emergency rooms can be one of the riskier departments in the hospital.
 In our practice at Ladenburg Law, a sizeable portion of our malpractice cases originate in the emergency room.

 If you’ve had an error happen during a visit to the emergency room, you may wonder if your next step is to file a medical malpractice suit.
 Read on to learn more about how we can help you decide.

 Let’s be clear: not every error that happens in the emergency room is malpractice.
-Sometimes bad outcomes happen, and it’s not anyone’s fault.
+Unfortunately, bad outcomes sometimes happen, and it’s not anyone’s fault.

 So, when is an emergency room error malpractice?
 Here are some potential instances:

 Of these, a misdiagnosis is by far the most common emergency room error we see in our practice.
 Certain conditions are serious (such as heart attack, stroke, or infection) and need prompt treatment.
 When missed, the results can be devastating.

 Many emergency rooms across America are busy and understaffed.
 Most of the doctors and nurses are doing their best to juggle an endless stream of patients, long hours, and constant interruptions.
 Unfortunately, those exact conditions can lead to errors.